Who?

 The Underground Library, a dystopian sci-fi adventure for young audiences.
 It earned the Fleur du Cap Award for Best Production for Children and Young People in 2018.

 From 2011 to 2019 Keevy was the director of Alexander Bar’s Upstairs Theatre: the smallest and busiest stage in Cape Town, hosting over 60 different productions each year and earning a BASA award for small arts business.
 It packed a punch in the local theatre landscape, providing a space for new, independent work from professional theatre-makers and new-comers to the scene.
+During the pandemic it closed it permanently.

 Of course Free Live’s Genital Jousting has already been mentioned.
 A game about a penis looking for love that challenges toxic masculinity.
 In 2019 it was nominated for an IGF award at the Game Developers Conference in San Francisco.
-It didn’t win but the ceremony had amazing canapes.
+It didn’t win but the ceremony had amazing canapés.

 In 2017, Keevy took 5 months to move his novel off the back-burner and onto the hot plate.
 The result was The Unwoven Warrior, a 90k word action-fantasy in an African-inspired world.
-He is currently seeking representation for this project.

 You can get in touch with Jon at freelancer@jonkeevy.com